BrushXue/OpenFOAM-AppleM1/README.md

 ```
 echo 'export FOAM_DYLD_LIBRARY_PATH="$DYLD_LIBRARY_PATH"' >> etc/bashrc
 ```
-and you should add
+and you may need to add the following to your bash/zsh scripts.
 ```
 source $WM_PROJECT_DIR/etc/bashrc
 ```
-to the beginning of your bash/zsh scripts.

 6. And you probably need to add the following for M1:
 ```
 export CPATH=/opt/homebrew/include